-- The batter shall hit the ball off a batting "T" placed on home plate, rather than hitting a pitched ball.
-Coaches and/or umpires are encouraged to place the batter in such a manner that they hit the ball with their arms extended roughly even with their front foot, rather than sweeping through the ball. - The batter shall take a full swing at the ball.
+- The batter shall hit the ball off a batting tee placed on home plate, rather than hitting a pitched ball.
+Coaches are encouraged to place the batter in such a manner that they hit the ball with their arms extended roughly even with their front foot, rather than sweeping through the ball. - The batter shall take a full swing at the ball.
 Neither bunting nor short, soft swings shall be allowed. - There shall be no strikeouts. - When hit by the batter, the ball must travel at least 15 feet to be in play.
-A line shall be provided on the playing field to mark the 15-foot arc. - 5.
-A hit ball shall be declared foul if, after a batter takes a natural swing at the ball, the ball is barely tapped and rolls down the "T," touches the rubber base, and only then bounces out onto the playing field beyond the 15 foot marker. - 6.
+A line shall be provided on the playing field to mark the 15-foot arc. - A hit ball shall be declared foul if, after a batter takes a natural swing at the ball, the ball is barely tapped and rolls down the tee, touches the rubber base, and only then bounces out onto the playing field beyond the 15 foot marker. - 6.
 When the ball is hit, the runners/batter may attempt to advance no more than one base, unless the hit ball is untouched by a defender and travels past the location of the closest outfielder, in which case the runners/batter may attempt to advance a maximum of 2 bases.
-Triples and home runs are not allowed at the T-ball level". - On any unsuccessful attempted play at a base, the ball is dead and the runner or runners will not be permitted to advance. - When the umpire calls "TIME" and runners have been awarded their bases, the ball shall be placed on the "T." When all defensive players are in their proper positions, the umpire shall call "PLAY BALL," and the next batter shall take their turn at bat. - 9.
-Dead ball appeals may be made with the ball in control of the umpire.
+Triples and home runs are not allowed at the T-ball level". - On any unsuccessful attempted play at a base, the ball is dead and the runner or runners will not be permitted to advance.